Tired of dry, bland grilled meat that loses all its flavor on the grill? Shish kabobs are your answer.

 Follow this easy recipe to make kabobs at home.

-7 Best Steaks for Kabobs on the Grill:
+7 Best Steak Cuts for Shish Kabobs on the Grill:

 Beef steaks are ideal for shish kabobs because they balance tenderness, flavor, and structure.
 The right cut keeps the meat juicy on high heat, helps in absorbing marinade, and holds the meat on skewers without drying or falling.